be369/test/README.md

 or

-build package with maven :
+build package with maven and deploy it:

         mvn clean package